TheThingsIndustries/lorawan-stack-docs/doc/content/devices/device-claiming/_index.md

 description: ""
 ---

-Device claiming is a mechanism that securely transfers ownership from the device maker to the device owner without transferring LoRaWAN root keys.
+Device claiming is a mechanism that securely transfers ownership from the device maker to the device owner without transferring LoRaWAN® root keys.
 This section provides an overview to resources for device makers and device owners.

 <!--more-->